 The London Intelligence tells London’s story through data.
-This new report explores the latest Snapshot of Londoners survey results, looking at how Londoners have been affected by the pandemic and lockdown, and their expectations for the year ahead.
+This report explores the first Snapshot of Londoners survey results, looking at how Londoners have been affected by the pandemic and lockdown, and their expectations for the year ahead.
 This issue is produced in partnership with Savanta.

 The recession has already hit some – but not all – Londoners’ disposable income